thelia/thelia.github.io/en/documentation/loop/image.md

     - {name: "product", description: "a product identifier.
 The loop will return this product's images", example: "product=\"2\""}
     - {name: "folder", description: "a folder identifier.
 The loop will return this folder's images", example: "folder=\"2\""}
     - {name: "content", description: "a content identifier.
 The loop will return this content's images", example: "content=\"2\""}
+    - {name: "brand", description: "a brand identifier.
+The loop will return this brand's images", example: "brand=\"2\""}
     - {
         name: "source", description: "", example: "source=\"category\"",
         expected_values: [